helmet33/algotheory/README.md

         i = i - 1
 ```
 ### myPerms.py
 I decided to research combinations instead of the itertools permutations module.
-The method permute takes a list and a number the number is the length of required unique combination.
+The method permute takes a list and a number, the number is the length of required unique combination.
 Combinations are efficient when we are sorting the output.
 The method recurs over the word combining the first letter with combinations of the following letters.
 Once the first letter is combined with the following letters it is no longer needed and the next letter is combined with the remaining letters.
 This happens until the end of the word.
 This method is discussed in depth in this [Stack Overflow post][3]:
 ```python
 def permute(word, n):
 	# if we reach zero return empty list